Winnipeg North (provincial electoral district): Winnipeg North A

+Winnipeg North B

+Re-established constituency

 The single constituency of Winnipeg was divided into three sections for the 1949 election: Winnipeg North, Winnipeg Centre and Winnipeg South.
 All three constituencies elected four members to the legislature, with electors choosing members by a single transferable ballot.

 Winnipeg North had very prominent Jewish and Ukrainian communities in this period, and was by far the most left-wing section of the city.
 Bill Kardash, Manitoba's only Communist Member of the Legislative Assembly (MLA), was returned for Winnipeg North in both 1949 and 1953.
 The socialist Cooperative Commonwealth Federation was the area's dominant party, and returned two members in both elections.

 The constituency was eliminated at the 1958 election, when Manitoba abolished its multi-member seats.
 Several single-member constituencies were created in its place.